Search for Axion dark matter with the QUAX-LNF tunable haloscope

 The cavity resonance frequency $\nu_c$ is tuned in a 6~MHz range between 8.831769--8.8377664 GHz in 24 steps.
 The parameters of each of the 24 datasets are reported in (Tab.~\ref{tab:dataset}).
 For each dataset we calculate the power spectrum by combining the quadratures as $I - iQ$, computing the FFT and taking the squared module.
 The spectra are centered at the LO frequency, which is always $\nu_{\text{LO}} = \nu_c - 500~\text{kHz}$, and are corrected for the Line~5 gain $G_5$ and for the spectrum shape of the downconversion electronics.

-For each frequency step, we estimate $T_{\rm sys}$ from the output power, properly converted into units of Kelvin, at a reference frequency $\nu_{\rm LO}+ 100~\text{kHz}$, where 1/f noise is negligible and still far enough from the cavity resonance, obtaining an average value of 4.7~K. Across the dataset we observe that the power spectra line shapes, show features typical of Fano interference.
-We interpret this as due to a not perfect isolation and thermalization of the circulator and attenuators, leading to an excess noise temperature of about 600 mK.
-Similar interference phenomena were recently reported in microwaves measurements \cite{rieger2023fano}.
-This doesn't affect the extraction of the power generated by axion conversion since it adds incoherently.
+For each frequency step, we estimate $T_{\rm sys}$ from the output power, properly converted into units of Kelvin, at a reference frequency $\nu_{\rm LO}+ 100~\text{kHz}$, where 1/f noise is negligible and still far enough from the cavity resonance, obtaining an average value of 4.7~K. Across the dataset we observe that the power spectra line shapes show features typical of Fano interference, as recently reported in~\cite{rieger2023fano} where similar interference phenomena in microwaves measurements were analyzed.
+We interpret the bump structure as due to a imperfect isolation and thermalization of the circulator, attenuators and the rod inside the cavity, leading to effective temperatures greater than expected from thermalization; in particular we estimate $T_{\textup{circ}}\approx 600$~mK and $T_{\textup{cav}}\approx 400$~mK.
+This effect does not affect the extraction of the power generated by axion conversion since it adds incoherently.